Some Cape York Tours are available to book for 2021 – many are waiting for dates and prices to be confirmed.

 4WD Tour Departures & Bookings

-Cape York 4WD tours depart Cairns and are available in a variety of lengths and departure days.
+Cape York 4WD tours depart Cairns and are available in a variety of lengths (8-15 days) and departure days.
 Cape York 4WD tours bookings can be made year round.
-However if you want to experience as much of the 137,000 square kilometres of Cape York as possible we recommend you book a Cape York 4WD tour early.
+However if you want to experience as much of the 137,000 square kilometres of Cape York as possible we recommend you book a Cape York 4WD tour early, as tours only run from May to October and generally sell out each year.

 Cape York 4WD Tour Highlights: